ecologylab/EcoTUIODriver/README.md

 EcoTUIODriver supports up to 5 TUIO sensors simultaneously on distinct UDP ports.
 Sensors may be mapped to displays by hitting the "ASSIGN DISPLAYS TO SENSORS" button, which runs a native windows mapping utility.

-*** Note: On uninstall we are currently unable to uninstall the actual virtual drivers.
-This has been an issue with vmulti the virtual driver that we use.